Published on

 When you have the right balance, your hot tub water is clear, clean, and safe to enjoy.
 With the right products and a bit of know-how, you can maintain your hot tub’s water balance perfectly.

-If your pH is too high, the water becomes basic, leading to scaling and cloudy water.
+The water becomes basic if your pH is too high, leading to scaling and cloudy water.
 High alkalinity can also hinder the effectiveness of your sanitizer.

 To maintain the right balance in your hot tub, chemical adjustments are a good strategy.
 Pick one of these three strategies to do it effectively: